opetchey/RREEBES/Meetings.md

 ### Guidelines for RREEBES to Owen
 ### Presentation by Mikael
 Reported to next week (26th January) with the Hooper's presentation

+## 9.2.2016
+Minutes by Frank
+Attendance: Aurélie, Andrea, Frank, Vanessa, Thomas, Owen (by Skype), Colette

+Presentation by Aurélie about the reasons why the Hooper et al. reproduction will not be continued:
+- main problem is access to the raw data needed for estimating effect sizes with metafor package
+- authors provided code for some figures that worked well, however, access to code limits motivation to do the cumbersome reproduction yourself
+- still some lessons learned during the reproduction about data integration and different types of errors one has to deal with during meta-analysis
+- branch will be merged to master and reproduced bits published on the github page

+Andrea and Colette will think about papers they want to reproduce (hint: Thomas looks for help on reproducing the Allesina paper on food webs)

+next presentations by Vanessa and Frank

+## 16.2.2016
+Minutes by Frank
+Attendance: Aurélie, Andrea, Frank, Vanessa, Owen (by Skype), Colette, Mikael

+Presentation by Vanessa about her reproduction of Xiong et al.:
+- transcriptome analysis on Tetrahymena thermophila during three life stages (growth, starvation, conjugation)
+- main goal: learn the methods used by the authors to do transcriptome analysis
+- paper already a couple of years old, so difficulty of getting the proper versions of the software used.
+However, as it is more about learning the tools, newer versions of software and algorithms will be used and consistency with previous results checked.
+- challenges with data size with consists of multiple gigabyte sized files

+Owen has produced an almost final version of the Beninca et al. 2008 reproduction, ready to be submitted to ReScience asap

+Owen has added some analysis to the Ward et al. 2014 reproduction due to some recent discussions of the paper in a journal club at Gainesville University:
+- instead of asking what is the best method across all time series, he looked how the error decreases overall by always chosing the best model for a particular time series

+Next presentations: Frank, Aurélie and then Colette or Andrea